 The main major risk that is mentioned when outsourcing to India is its neighborhood to Pakistan.
 Pakistan is considered to be a nuclear reactor which is out of control: it has not exploded yet, but it can any moment.
-Recent explosions in Daily revealed India is no immune from terrorism.
+Recent explosions in Daily revealed India is not immune from terrorism.

 Minor risks are weather connected and of technotronic nature.
 Bangalore is subject for 6 month long monsoon rains and high humidity.
 Apart of it is situated on the South-west coast of Indian peninsular in the northern part of Indian Ocean which recently revealed its drastic character: seismic sea waives raising.

-The main man-risk that was recently reveled in India is sensitive information unsecuredness.
-In this sector India is claimed to be even more dangerous than Ukraine.
+The main man-risk that was recently reveled in India is sensitive information unsecured ness.
+In this sector, India is claimed to be even more dangerous than Ukraine.
 Difficulties with holding background checks on employees in India have been reported, yet, these were never problematic in Ukraine.
 It is normal with Ukrainian outsourcing companies to sign NDA both globally and with each team member, though it restricts the outsourcing companies from advantaging on certain PR techniques.

 The main risks that are generally imputed when speaking of outsourcing to Ukraine are political instability and extreme bureaucracy.
 Yet, since IT is not among the strategic concerns of Ukrainian government, it is no subject to type-of-ownership (and owners) change.
 Ukrainian IT and outsourcing companies are no steel or ferrous alloy mills and for the above reason are of no interest for bureaucrats.

 6. Time Lag